 This blog is dedicated to Mum, my greatest mentor.
 It is a compilation of simple recipes - Bengali, Indian, Burmese and Continental, among others.
 All of these recipes have been tested in my kitchen.
 Most use everyday ingredients found at your local market, but some use specialty ingredients available at Asian and/or Indian markets.
 Comments are welcome and members are invited to send in any recipes they would like to share.

-Kumro (pumpkin) Bati (dish/one-dish) Chorchori (stir-fried curry) is a delectable Bengali preparation with pumpkin or butternut squash.
+Kumro (pumpkin) Bati (dish/one-dish) Chorchori (stir-fried vegetable) is a delectable Bengali preparation with pumpkin or butternut squash.
 In North America, the latter is far more readily available and makes a good substitute for pumpkin.

 Types of Pumpkin